Unit safeguarding guidelines

 Share these guidelines with visitors to your unit meetings - they cover the basics of keeping a meeting safe

-This guide is designed for visitors to a Girlguiding unit who have not done a disclosure check and references.
-More information is available in our Recruitment and vetting policy.
+This guide is designed for visitors to a Girlguiding unit who haven't done a disclosure check and references.
+More information is available in our recruitment and vetting policy.

-- Ask for help if you are unsure of a situation or your responsibilities
+- Ask for help if you're unsure of a situation or your responsibilities.

-- Be in a situation where you are unsupervised with girls or young members
+- Be in a situation where you're unsupervised with girls or young members.

 Download these guidelines

 The unit safeguarding guidelines are also available as a PDF.

 If you become aware of a concern, you must:

 - Acknowledge that you appreciate how difficult this may be.

 - Make it clear that you’re taking what's being said seriously.
 Don't give your opinion.

 - Reassure them they’ve done the right thing in telling you and that you’ll do your best to help.